-His great passion and belief in rural Australia and his desire to deliver his valued clients with successful sales has seen David selling a large number of significant rural properties in NSW, QLD, VIC, NT and SA.
+His great passion and belief in rural Australia and his desire to deliver his valued clients with successful sales has seen David selling a large number of significant properties in NSW, QLD, VIC, NT and SA.

 There have been many highlights and a wide range of interesting properties sold by David during his career.
 However, David still has great pleasure in helping to market and sell the more traditional family sized holdings.

 Prior to starting Webster Nolan Real Estate, David Nolan held a number of high profile positions.
 David was appointed Australian Manager of L.J.
 Hooker Rural Marketing and was based in the company’s Sydney head office.
 In November 1996 David became the franchisee of L.J.
 Hooker Rural New South Wales which he operated until the beginning of 2001 when David Nolan Rural & Project Marketing came into being.

 In June 2007, Webster Nolan Real Estate was started.

 David has been involved in a number of significant rural transactions, some of which are:

 "Macintyre Station" - Major Northern NSW agricultural operation

 Mudgee Regional Abattoir - The only multi species service works operating in Australia

 "Sunninghill"- The largest single holding in the Berry district